illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 ```
 This folder includes:

+* You need to go through the process of filling out the `variables.pkr.hcl` with the provided credentials to build your Vault Server
 * The first vault template: `promox-jammy-vault-template`
   * You will be managing your own secrets
   * We need to build a Vault server first